Graaff-Reinet: Geography

 The town is home to a number of tourist attractions, including the Dutch Reformed church in the town, which is a prominent stone building with seating to accommodate 1,500 people.
 The building is influenced by the architecture of Salisbury Cathedral in England.
 The town is also home to tourist sites such as The Valley of Desolation, Camdeboo National Park and the Reinet House Museum, a Cape Dutch building, formerly the Dutch Reformed Church parsonage.

 Demographics

 In the South African National Census of 2011, the population of Graaff-Reinet and the township of uMasizakhe was recorded as 35,672, which included 8,393 households.
-62.2% of these residents described themselves as "Coloured" an identity that Khoi communities were coerced into accepting, 28.2% as "Black African", and 8.7% as "White".
+62.2% of these residents described themselves as "Coloured", 28.2% as "Black African", and 8.7% as "White".
 The dominant language was Afrikaans, which was the first language of 76.0% of the population.
 18.9% spoke Xhosa, and 3.6% spoke English.